c-toolbox/C-Play/docs/guides/playback/spin.md

 The four additional controls and triggers are:

-1. *Speed*: The speed of all the above operations.
+1. *Speed*: Controls the speed of all the operations above.

-1. *Location*: Intuitive way the rotation corresponds to the control, either when your *inside* an object or *outside* an object (such as a sphere).
+1. *Location*: Controls whether the rotation feels intuitive when you are *inside* an object or *outside* an object, such as a sphere.

 1. *Move between scenarios*: Moves between the current values and the *"Alternative Transition Scenario”*, as further described in the [Grid & Mapping settings](../settings/grid).